How to teach your children financial responsibility

 Consider whether or not you’re stressed at the prospect of having to financially assist or care for your own aging parents.
 Do your children see any of that?
 Do they hear conversations you have or comments made?
 If so, they’ve likely already considered that one day you will be older and unable to care for yourself and could be curious as to what happens then.

-If you’re setting aside for retirement or future healthcare costs, share this with your child.
+If you’re making investment decisions like setting aside for retirement or future healthcare costs, share this with your child.
 Let them know your goal is to be financially prepared for your own future to ensure you won’t be a financial burden on them down the road.

 Ask them if they have concerns about you aging and where they think money will come from to support you when you retire.
-You can also leverage the opportunity to discuss retirement savings, how compound interest works and why it’s essential to make it a priority to save now rather than later.
+You can also leverage the opportunity to discuss retirement savings, how compound interest works, basic concepts like debt and equity, any other big financial decisions you might be facing, and why it’s essential to make it a priority to save now rather than later.

 Ways you protect them

-Letting your children know how insurance protects your family and the process you’ve gone through to ensure those coverages are in place, exhibits not only the responsibilities that you have taken on but also things that they’ll need to consider in the future as well.
+Letting your children know the benefits of term life insurance family and the process you’ve gone through to ensure an adequate amount of coverage is in place, exhibits not only the long-term responsibilities that you have taken on but also things that they’ll need to consider in the future as well.

 Funding their future